theor-2006/What-Game-Should-You-Play-App/README.md

-# Unit 6 Project: What Should I Watch?
-App!
-(STARTER CODE)
+# What Should I Watch?
+App

 Let's use our knowledge of conditionals, arrays, loops, and array methods to make an app that gives people suggestion based on user input!